Administrative geography of the United Kingdom: Wales

 Wales has an elected, devolved legislature, the Senedd (Welsh Parliament; Senedd Cymru), from which the Welsh Government is drawn.

-For local government, Wales consists of 22 unitary authorities: 10 county boroughs, 9 Counties, and 3 Cities.
+For local government, Wales consists of 22 unitary principal areas, split equally into 11 county boroughs and 11 counties, although 4 principal areas also hold city status.
 Below these are community councils, which have powers similar to those of English parish councils.

-The 22 unitary authorities are grouped into preserved counties, which are used for ceremonial purposes.
+The 22 principal areas are grouped into preserved counties, which are used for ceremonial purposes.
 Although based on the counties used for local government between 1974 and 1996, they no longer have an administrative function.

 Democratic representation

 Parliaments

 Each of the 650 electoral areas or divisions called constituencies of the Parliament of the United Kingdom has, since 1950, elected one Member of Parliament (MP) to represent it at the House of Commons of the United Kingdom.
 Before 1950, some constituencies elected two or more MPs using the plurality bloc vote system, and before the Reform Act 1832 nearly all constituencies in England returned two MPs.

-The devolved Scottish Parliament, the Welsh Senedd both use an additional member system of elections, which combines single-member constituencies with multi-member electoral regions.
+The devolved Scottish Parliament uses an additional member system of elections, which combines single-member constituencies with multi-member electoral regions.

+The Senedd, the Welsh Parliament, uses a closed-list party-list proportional representation system, with 16 multi-member constituencies.

 Elections to the Northern Ireland Assembly are held under the single transferable vote (STV) system, in 18 multi-member constituencies.